 I love a cycling workout.
 There are so many fitness bikes on the market.
-Out of all the types of exercise bikes available, how to choose the right one for you?
+Out of all the types of exercise bikes available, where do you start in choosing the right one?

 Some of the most common types of exercise bikes are: